JB63134/bash_h/README.md

 Installation -- source .bash_h into the enviroment

 h is a shell command introspection tool that tells you what a command really is, where it comes from, how it resolves, what scripts or binaries it points to, and what metadata is associated with it.
+Along with trying to provide any relevent --help info or letting the user know if a man page exists.

 🚀 Overview
 Modern shells resolve commands through a complex chain: - aliases - functions - builtins - PATH binaries -